oguzhan-yilmaz/balcony/docs/how-it-works/about-balcony.md

 # balcony and boto3

-**Available AWS Services**
+**Listing AWS Services**

-AWS Services for the current region can be queried using boto3.
+All available AWS Services for the current region can be queried using boto3.

 ```python title="Listing available service names"
 session = boto3.session.Session()